Literature Awaits

 Evaluation: Carle’s distinctive collage art and repetitive, patterned structure create a lively story that layers humor with clear concepts like time, size, and manners.

-Usage: Use for story time to reinforce sequencing/time, compare-and-contrast (big vs. small), and SEL conversations about kindness and using polite words.
+Usage: This could be used for story time to reinforce sequencing/time, compare-and-contrast (big vs. small), and SEL conversations about kindness and using polite words.

 Harlem Honey